Zhurong (rover): Discoveries

 Data from the Zhurong rover lead scientists to suggest that liquid water may have been present on at the landing site much later than was previously believed.
 Hydrated sulfate/silica materials were found in bright-toned rocks.
 The minerals formed a "duricrust."
 It was made either by groundwater rising or subsurface ice melting.
 Maybe, hot magma under the surface melted some of the abundant ice under the surface.
 The water could have moved to the surface and deposited minerals as it evaporated to make the duricrust.

 Bo Wu and colleagues at Hong Kong Polytechnic University "spotted several water-related features around the rover`s landing area" these features included "crater-like pitted cones, troughs, sediment channels and mud volcano formations".
 These findings have interpreted this data as evidence of an ancient coastline, providing further evidence supporting the theory of a Martian ocean but also presents a "discussion on its probable evolutionary scenario".

+Data from Zhurong along with data from other instrumnents on orbiting satellites was used to determine the extent and lifetime of an ocean in Utopia.
+Manganese oxides can act as marker for past oceans, especially around water-air boundaries.
+Manganese minerals react with oxygen.
+In oxygen-poor water, manganese remains in its dissolved, soluble form.
+But, when oxygen becomes available it is oxidized into insoluble solid oxides, which can become signatures of water activity.
+Manganise minerals created a sort of "bathtub ring" in parts of Utopia.
+This was interpreted to be deposits of Manganese oxides that were depostied by an ocean.
+The team estimated that the ocean lasted around 0.8–1.5 million years.